tytwitchell/van-morph/README.md

 5) Ongoing Support: Once I release the minimum viable product for use, I will maintain constant communication with my client to identify areas for improvement and to expand the application's functionality to further assist his day-to-day tasks.

-# Development Progress and Future Feature Sets

-Completed:
-- Created a form for saving van details (employee name, route, passengers).
-- Developed “drag and drop” UI that enables the user to move passengers manually from one van to another.
-- Enabled the user to select an out of office employee.
-- Added logic that assigns passengers from the out of office employee’s van to other vans based on capacity.
-- Added warning and loading messages when applicable.

-In progress:
-- Enable ability to select multiple out of office employees.
-- Add ability to delete vans.
-- Create a secure login page.

-# Latest Features

-After selecting an employee, the application now sorts their passengers into other vans based on capacity requirements.
-The updated passenger assignments are saved in local storage to prevent alterations to the main database.
-This precaution is taken because upon the employee's return to the office, the van assignments stored in the Firestore database will be utilized again.

 # Technologies Used